Kaidrick/AshArmsHelper/README.md

 But the true intention of this piece of script is just to show it is absolutely not practical to put any kind of "script" detection mechanism in a mobile game app.
 This script implements random clicks coordinates and time before each click operation, and a random wait time after each "rotation" finishes.
 You can also check the "Sleep Session" to so that the simulator will pause for several hours after reaching a speicifc number of runs.

+# Highlights
+1. If you don't feel like to AUTO all the stages, you can write and define your own battle flow, tailored to your own BOX, in just a few line.
+2. Handles all kinds of connection errors or bug induced errors and attempts to re-login and restart the script if necessary.

 **Notice that you have to start the android emulator of your choice in 720P for the script to run properly because it relies heavily on image search functions.**

 This script relies on AutoHotKey to run, and you can download AHK at https://www.autohotkey.com/

+# Writing "battle flows"

 Currently, there are only limited amount of stages in the data folder, which means that if you want to grind a stage that is not included, you have to do some work on your end.